 Angst?
 What Angst?: He has a pretty dark past, but he takes everything in stride and apparently lives for the day.
 Arguably a subversion, however, in that deliberate levity may be his way of dealing with that past.

 The tidbits you find in the Return to Ostagar DLC reveal that Cailan was far more politically savvy than virtually anyone thought.
 His bravado and seemingly nonchalant attitude may well have been a front.

 Wynne supports this, if you talk to her in camp and mention how foolishly upbeat and overconfident Cailan seems.
 She basically says it's the king's job to act like it's all going swimmingly and there's nothing to worry about, so that the rest of the army will feel as confident as he seems.

 His idealism about the battle could be seen as a variety of well-meaning Obfuscating Stupidity.
 His actual idealism is more clearly displayed in his belief that the differences between Ferelden and Orlais can be put in the past so easily, and that the two nations can be allies and friends barely a generation after one was driven out of the other after a long, brutal occupation.

 Arl Eamon's letter to him implies that he didn't like the idea of dumping Anora, and it took almost a year for him to come around.
 It's unclear how many of those ideas were his.

-Base Breaker: Some see Anora has having been legitimate in throwing you under the bus with Cauthrien, but some players don't buy that for a multitude of reasons.
+Base-Breaking Character: Some see Anora as having legitimate cause for throwing you under the bus with Cauthrien, but some players don't buy that for a multitude of reasons.
 Even more contentious is her outright betrayal of you at the Landsmeet if you do not support her bid.
 Some people think it is a reflection of a strong and cunning queen, some people see it as an avarice-filled grab for power by any means necessary.